-absolute (gross): 157.2 kt CO 2 e/year relative (net): 30.3 kt CO 2 e/year
+absolute (gross): 160.3 kt $CO_2e/year$ relative (net): 9.7 kt $CO_2e/year$

-The absolute CO_2 emissions of this mobile Telecom network are in this case particularly high as the Polish conversion factor is a high one due to the type of electricity generation and the network is also a shared one, i.e. the capacity of the nodes is rather high in order to accommodate for the traffic of the two mobile operators.
+The absolute CO_2 emissions of this mobile Telecom network are in this case particularly high as the Polish conversion factor is a high one due to the type of electricity generation and the network is a shared one, i.e. the capacity of the nodes is rather high to accommodate the traffic of the two mobile operators.
 As usual the installed new equipment has a much lower specific power consumption compared to the replaced nodes which means in this case, that the new nodes consume just 20 to 30% more power but provide double the capacity including additional new services.
-Still the relative emissions of the new shared network are 30.3 kt CO_2 despite a saving of many nodes due to the higher traffic capacity of the new nodes.
 During the operational phase further fine tuning will be done and this should result in a lowering of the CO_2 emissions in future.